geoff-maddock/secret-lodge/SECRET LODGE - Cheat Sheet.md

 ### Gain resources based on what buildings you have in the city
   - Lodge - 1 worker per lodge
   - Hall - 1 worker, 1 tough OR 1 coin per hall
-  - Lyceum - 1 investigator or 1 occultist per lyceum
+  - Tower (Lyceum) - 1 investigator or 1 occultist per lyceum
   - Salon - draw one card from the deck and place in secrets or add one influence

 ### Factories and cards that produce resources produce them now